danielhemp/100-days-of-code/log.md

 **Thoughts:** I will update this later with the correct link and full description.
 But it was fun to do.

 **Link to work:** https://github.com/danielhemp/100-days-of-code/tree/master/Projects/Rock%20Paper%20Sicissors

+### Day 3: August 24th 2022

+**Today's Progress**: I started to build a react for a game of "Story Cubes" or something like it.

+**Thoughts:** I created the react app base, and started to work on a little bit of the layout.
+I will get resources and logic tomorrow.

+**Link to work:** none yet